-- (A) Whenever an Agency intends to construct buildings and facilities or to make repairs or additions and improvements to existing buildings and facilities, the procedures as outlined in this manual must be followed. - (B) Capital improvement projects \$20,000 or less shall be exempt from ABA (Construction and Design Review Sections) oversight.
+- (A) Whenever an Agency intends to construct buildings and facilities or to make repairs or additions and improvements to existing buildings and facilities, the procedures as outlined in this manual must be followed. - (B) Institutions of Higher Education Capital improvement projects of \$25,000 and State Agencies at \$20,000 or less and under shall be exempt from ABA (Construction and Design Review Sections) oversight.
+While relevant statutory and regulatory bidding requirements must continue to be followed by the colleges and universities, no contact will be necessary with ABA on projects of \$25,000 or less, unless requested, by the colleges/universities, in writing to do so or statutorily mandated to do so.
 Capital improvement projects in the amount of \$5,000.00 or less may be bid or made by the open market.
 These projects shall be known as a "Small Order." - (C) Capital improvement projects which exceed \$5,000 and are \$20,000 or less (between \$5,000.01 and \$20,000.00) shall be contracted by contacting and requesting a minimum of three (3) bonafide bidders to bid the work.
 These projects shall be known as a "Quote Bid." - (D) See §3-408 (E) for guidance pertaining to change orders which increases the contract above the exempt amount.